-There were several comments to the effect that certain of the requirements of the Recommendations in the Exposure Draft might not be appropriate for a particular purpose which fell within the scope of the document.
-The Exposure Draft has been modified accordingly.
+There were several comments to the effect that certain of the requirements of the exposure draft might not be appropriate for a particular purpose which fell within the scope of the document.
+The draft was modified accordingly.

-A number of comments related to the requirements of paragraph 7.3 regarding the selection of assumptions, particularly with respect to small plans.
-Paragraph 7.3 has been rewritten to better address these concerns.
+A number of comments related to the requirements of subsection 5.2.4(b) (old paragraph 7.3) regarding the selection of assumptions, particularly with respect to small plans.
+The subsection was rewritten to better address these concerns.

-In the section on terminology, the IASB combined and clarified Items A-7 and A-8 of the Exposure Draft with respect to Frozen Actuarial Accrued Liability.
+In the appendix on terminology, the Pension Committee of the IASB combined and clarified Items A-7 and A-8 of the exposure draft with respect to frozen actuarial accrued liability.

-Comments were raised as to the general acceptability of Projection or Forecast Actuarial Cost Methods.
-The IASB believes that such methods are acceptable, provided, as always, that the actuarial assumptions and other components of the calculation are appropriate.
-However, use of these methods requires appropriate disclosure.
-Section 8.4 has been expanded for clarity.
+Comments were raised as to the general acceptability of projection or forecast actuarial cost methods.
+The committee decided that such methods are acceptable, provided, as always, that the actuarial assumptions and other components of the calculation are appropriate.
+Subsection 5.2.5(c) (old paragraph 8.4) was expanded for clarity.

-One commentator questioned the omission of any discussion of materiality.
-The IASB recognizes that materiality is a consideration for most pension actuarial calculations.
-Lack of materiality may be a legitimate reason for not following the Recommendations.
-However, that is not the same as saying that the Recommendations have been followed.
-Thus the IASB does not believe a discussion of materiality is appropriate within the text of the Recommendations.
+One commentator in 1987 questioned the omission of any discussion of materiality.
+The committee recognized that materiality is a consideration for most pension actuarial calculations.
+Lack of materiality may be a legitimate reason for not following the standard.
+However, that is not the same as saying that the standard has been followed.
+Thus the committee decided that a discussion of materiality was not appropriate within the text of the standard.

-There were a number of comments drawing attention to the fact that funding levels are generally beyond the actuary's control, and suggesting that the Recommendations reflect this.
-The IASB believes that the actuary's role must include a responsibility to the beneficiaries of the plan visar-vis the security of their benefits.
-Thus the Recommendations' section on the actuary's responsibility continues to highlight this obligation.
+There were a number of comments drawing attention to the fact that funding levels are generally beyond the actuary's control, and suggesting that the standard reflect this.
+The committee believed that the actuary's role must include a responsibility to the beneficiaries of the plan vis-a-vis the security of their benefits.
+Thus the section on the actuary's responsibility continues to highlight this obligation.

-The Committee also received comments that in some case the recommended practices in this Standard are inconsistent with standards of other standard-setting bodies.
-This Standard sets forth generally accepted actuarial practices.
-It is not an intended purpose of this Standard to certify or reconcile standards made by others or fulfill a specified purpose (taxes, accounting, etc.).
-When an actuary is required to prepare calculations in compliance with another standard, Section 1.3 of this Standard requires explicit disclosure of exceptions to this Standard.
+The committee also received comments that in some cases the recommended practices in this standard were inconsistent with standards of other standard-setting bodies.
+This standard sets forth generally accepted actuarial practices.
+It is not an intended purpose of this standard to certify or reconcile standards made by others or fulfill a specified purpose (taxes, accounting, etc.).
+When an actuary is required to prepare calculations in compliance with another standard, subsection 6.4 (old paragraph 1.3) of this standard requires explicit disclosure of exceptions to this standard.